mvolkmann/blog/src/oci-smalltalk-article.md

 Smalltalk is perhaps most known for its incredible development tools.
 These support:

+- a live environment where code changes are immediately reflected (no need to recompile or restart the environment)
 - finding code in many ways
-- a live environment where code changes are immediately reflected (no need to recompile or restart the environment)
+- modifying the classes and methods that implement the development environment as easily as modifying your own classes and methods
+- inspecting objects to see their class and instance variables
 - debugging with the ability to modify code and data, then continue or restart
-- ability to modify the classes and methods that implement the development environment as easily as modifying your own classes and methods
-- inspecting objects to see their class and instance variables
 - rapid prototyping

 ## Why learn Smalltalk now?